Hamid Rahmanian: Career

-In 2016, Rahmanian created, designed and directed the stage production of Feathers of Fire, an adaption of the Persian love story of Zaul and Rudabeh from the Shahnameh.
+In 2016, Rahmanian created, designed, and directed the stage production of Feathers of Fire, an adaption of the Persian love story of Zaul and Rudabeh from the Shahnameh.
 This "jaw-dropping" live animation-like shadow play incorporated shadow casters, puppets, digitally projected animation and music to create a "feast for the senses" according to Puppetry International Magazine.
 Le Figaro called it "astonishing and magical" and NYC Theater Review exclaimed that it was a "masterpiece".
 The play premiered at the Brooklyn Academy of Music.
 It played at the Metropolitan Museum of Art and toured around the world between 2016 and 2018.
-That same year, he was commissioned by the Onassis Foundation to write and direct a shadow play based the Greek tragedy of Antigone, called Mina's Dream.
+That same year, he was commissioned by the Onassis Foundation to write and direct a shadow play based on the Greek tragedy of Antigone, called Mina's Dream.

 In 2017, he released an immersive audiobook version of Shahnameh: The Epic of the Persian Kings with an introduction by Frances Ford Coppola.
-In 2018, Rahmanian released the pop up book Zahhak: The Legend of the Serpent King through Fantagraphics Books.
+In 2018, Rahmanian released the pop-up book Zahhak: The Legend of the Serpent King through Fantagraphics Books.
 The book which Le Monde called "simply breathtaking" won the 2018 Meggendorfer Prize for the Best Pop Up Book.
 The French publication La Croix called it "magnificent" and the New York Journal of Books said it was a "book that demands respect."
 The book was published in French and English.

 In 2019, Rahmanian collaborated with Keyhan Kalhor and the Silk Road Ensemble on their project, Heroes Take Their Stand, where he created a 23-minute animation about the life of the Persian hero Siavosh from Shahnameh.

+After three days in October 2023 of the “Song of the North” shadow theater performances were held in San Francisco, featuring a cast of nine actors in headgear, whose silhouettes are projected onto a large screen.
+A U-haul truck full of the show supplies and props (including some five hundred handmade puppets and many costumes) was stolen from the Marina District Comfort Inn parking lot.
+The San Francisco Police Department was able to recover the van and the theater supplies the next day with the help from a bystander; however many of the handmade items were damaged and the projection gear was stolen, leaving the tour in flux.
+A GoFundMe fundraiser was created to try to replace many of the missing items.

 Personal life

-Rahmanian is married to Melissa Hibbard, his creative partner, a photographer and a filmmaker, with whom he has a daughter Sophie.
+Rahmanian is married to Melissa Hibbard, his creative partner, a photographer and a filmmaker, with whom he has a daughter, named Sufi.